Neels-v-Wyk/lets-go/README.md

 ## Getting started

-To keep things clean and consistent, run everything through docker.
-Build the base image using `docker build -t lets-go .` and run whatever you want via `docker run lets-go yourcommand`
+To keep things clean and consistent, all the stuff in this repo can be ran from a docker container.
+It also doubles as the devcontainer for vscode.
+Build it using `docker build -t lets-go .`